Dwarka underwater city – Decoding the mysteries of India’s lost Atlantis

 By road: Dwarka is well-connected with many of the major cities and towns around it by a lot of buses.
 The best way to travel to the holy city is by booking a cab from Ahmedabad.

-Every traveller should put the lost city of Dwarka on their itinerary if they want to experience a mix of India’s spirituality and mysticism.
+Every traveller should put Dwarka underwater city on their itinerary if they want to experience a mix of India’s spirituality and mysticism.
 Don’t worry about how to head back to the airport or railway station after your trip.
 The easiest way is to download a safe and trusted car booking app so that on your way back, the only thing on your mind is all the memories you’re going to carry throughout your life!

 A quick summary